 - My virtual OS hosts: Lists virtual OS hosts for the currently logged-in user, based on the user’s scope.
 A user can create device subgroups only under My virtual OS hosts.

 Users can add devices to their My virtual OS hosts group, or any of its subgroups, by copying and pasting them from the Public virtual OS hosts and All virtual OS hosts groups.
 Users can also click and drag virtual OS hosts from public virtual OS hosts and All virtual OS hosts into their My virtual OS hosts group.

-- Public virtual OS hosts: Lists devices a Management Suite administrator has added from the All virtual OS hosts group.
+- Public virtual OS hosts: Lists devices a Endpoint Manager administrator has added from the All virtual OS hosts group.
 Users with the Ivanti administrator right see all of the devices in this group, while other Console users see only the devices allowed by their scope.
 Only an administrator can create a subgroup under Public virtual OS hosts.